 For these raspberry lemon muffins, I did something similar: I melted a little bit of coconut oil and spread it onto each cooled muffin.
 Then, I sprinkled a little bit of organic cane sugar onto each one to add a little sparkle.
 If you have coarse sugar, that would work too, and it would totally give the muffins that bakery-style sparkle and crunch.

-Storing: If you plan to eat all the muffins immediately, I recommend storing them in a tightly sealed glass container at room temperature for up to a week.
+These muffins keep well in a tightly sealed glass container at room temperature for up to 5 days.
 Make sure they're cooled completely before you seal them!
 If they're still warm, they'll release moisture into the container and you might end up with some moldy muffins.

-Make Ahead & Freeze: You can also make these muffins ahead and freeze them!
-Allow them to cool completely before putting them in a zip-top bag or airtight glass container, then freeze for up to three months.
+Allow the muffins to cool completely before putting them in a zip-top bag or airtight glass container, then freeze for up to three months, taking out as many as you need.

 Wholesome Raspberry Lemon Muffins